A Bootstrap Lasso + Partial Ridge Method to Construct Confidence Intervals for Parameters in High-dimensional Sparse Linear Models: Conclusion and future work

-\hanzhongg{Overall, the Bootstrap Lasso+OLS method has the shortest confidence interval lengths with good coverage probabilities for large coefficients, while for small but nonzero coefficients, the Bootstrap LPR method (rBLPR and pBLPR) has the shortest confidence interval lengths with good coverage probabilities.
-Therefore \JL{for practitioners}, if \JL{they} care only about the confidence intervals for larger coefficients, we recommend the Bootstrap Lasso+OLS method\JL{; if they are also concerned with small} coefficients, the Bootstrap LPR is a better choice.} Moreover, our method \JL{has simple implementation and parallelization, and it} can be easily generalized to models beyond linear models.
+Overall, the bootstrap lasso+ols method has the shortest confidence interval lengths, with good coverage probabilities, for large coefficients.
+However, for small, but nonzero coefficients, the bootstrap \LPR{} method (\rBLPR{} and \pBLPR{}) has the shortest confidence interval lengths, with good coverage probabilities.
+Therefore, if practitioners focus on the confidence intervals for large coefficients, we recommend the bootstrap lasso+ols method; however, if they are also interested in identifying small, but significant coefficients in a possibly misspecified linear model, we recommend our bootstrap \LPR{} methods.
+Nevertheless, note that the confidence intervals of the coefficients, with magnitudes of order $1/\sqrt{n}$, may be invalid.
+If practitioners' major concern is the coverage probabilities of confidence intervals, they should use the de-sparsified lasso methods, which are uniformly valid over the class of sparse models.
+Moreover, from an application perspective, our bootstrap \LPR{} methods have the advantages of being technically simple, interpretable, and easy to implement and parallelize.

-As an motivation of the LPR estimator, we extend the model selection consistency results of the Lasso from the hard sparsity to the {\em cliff-weak-sparsity} case where the true coefficients $\beta^0$ can be divided into two groups: ``large" components with absolute values $\gg 1/\sqrt{n}$ and ``small" components with absolute values $\ll 1/\sqrt{n}$, where $n$ is the sample size.
-Under the irrepresentable condition and other regularity conditions, we prove that the Lasso can correctly select all the large components of $\beta^0$ while shrinking all the ``small" components to exactly zero.

-Model misspecification frequently occurs in real data problems.
-For example, in gene-disease association studies, the joint effects of multiple genes are commonly modeled by linear models.
-However, interaction terms between genes not included in models could also have significant effects on diseases.
-In our simulation study we compare our method with the de-sparsified methods on a misspecified model, yet our current simulation setups do not include all common scenarios encountered in practice.
-In future work, we plan to compare the performance of different inference methods under more types of model misspecification.

-Multiple testing is another important task in hypothesis testing, which is closely related to confidence interval construction.
-Several procedures such as the Bonferroni correction, the Benjamini-Hochberg procedure and the FDR control have been proposed to correct multiple testing in low-dimensional settings.
-However, these procedures are based on accurate estimation of $p$-values of each single test, where small $p$-values can only be obtained by large numbers of Bootstrap runs (e.g., a $p$-value of $0.001$ requires at least $1000$ runs), thus imposing too much computational complexity.
-We leave the correction for multiple testing in high-dimensional models to future work.
+Finally, multiple testing is another important task in hypothesis testing, and is closely related to confidence interval construction.
+Several procedures, such as the Bonferroni correction, Benjamini--Hochberg procedure and FDR control, have been proposed to correct multiple testing in low-dimensional settings.
+However, these procedures are based on accurate estimations of the $p$-values of each test, where small $p$-values can only be obtained using large numbers of bootstrap runs (e.g., a $p$-value of $0.001$ requires at least $1000$ runs), thus imposing too much computational complexity.
+We leave the correction for multiple testing in high-dimensional models as future work.